2012 Virginia Beach F/A-18 crash: Accident

 Losing altitude, the crew then began dumping fuel to lighten the stricken aircraft and reduce the risk of fire.
 When the Hornet reached 50 ft altitude above ground level (agl) in a nose high attitude, the pilots ejected.
 One eyewitness, a former Navy SEAL, spoke with Navy Times.
 He said, "the pilots ejected at the last possible second in an apparent effort to make sure that the plane would not crash into a nearby school".

 The F/A-18 plowed into the Mayfair Mews apartment complex that houses about 100 residents, located less than 3 mi from the departure end of the runway.
 Total flight time was 70 seconds.

 Eyewitness accounts

 One eyewitness looked up and saw the low-flying aircraft begin to spray fuel, drenching his pick-up truck.
 “The nose was up; it almost looked like it was trying to land…It was maybe 80 or 90 yards over top of me…The engines were straining, but there was no smoke coming out of the plane."

 Another noted, “I looked out my window and saw black smoke billowing.
 There was debris falling in our parking lot.
 One pilot fell into the apartment complex next to ours.
 He was all bloody, but conscious.”

-Wade, Chase, and Cooper all reported seeing thick black smoke billowing from the apartment complex as Manny heroically ran into the wreckage to look for survivors.